internetarchive/internetarchivebot/app/docs/testdeadlink.php.md

     "servetime": 0.0362
 }
 ```
 To have it check URLs, you must pass one or more URLs via the '**urls**' parameter.
-Multiple URLs can be seperated by newlines in the POST request.
+Multiple URLs can be separated by newlines in the POST request.

 When the endpoint finishes checking all URLs, it will produce output like below:
 ```angular2html